BarryThePirate/FishtankLiveExtended/README.md

 Toggle what you want to be hidden in the chat.
 This feature only hides messages.
 (It does not add or remove messages from the chat box, so the max chat length still applies)

 ## Chat Filtering
- - The chat dropdown has new section if streams are currently happening
+ - The chat dropdown has a new section if streams are currently happening
  - Clicking on one of the stream names will hide messages in chat that are not from people watching that stream (It does not add or remove messages from the chat box, so the max chat length still applies)
  - EXPERIMENTAL - option in settings to automatically apply the stream room filter when as you change streams (This is experimental due to not being able to properly test when no streams are running on the site)